KylePetko/Red-or-BLue-App/README.md

-# Red or BLue Android App
+# Red or Blue Android App
 Allows SHS students to easily check their bell schedules.

 1. Easily check if it's red or blue or no school tomorrow with color coded text.